drupalprojects/menu_minipanels/README.txt

 Menu MiniPanels

-Allows an administrator to specify a minipanel to be associated with a Drupal menu item.
-When that menu item is hovered or clicked (as per config), the minipanel content will be shown using the qTip javascript library
+Menu MiniPanels provides a flexible "mega menu" solution for Drupal by allowing a minipanel to be associated with a Drupal menu item.
+When that menu item is hovered, the minipanel content will be shown using standard CSS :hover techniques enhanced by CSS3 transition effects.

+Important note:

+Version 2 of Menu MiniPanels removed all JavaScript dependencies including the qTip tooltip library, in favor of simplified CSS-based hover effects, resulting in a much streamlined configuration UI.
+If and when pure CSS solutions become available for touch devices, they will be considered and included.
+Until then, the module integrates cleanly with Nice_Menus and Superfish which can provide enhanced functionality for mobile and touch devices, as well as old browser support.
+Additionally, contributions of JS + CSS recipes for customizing the look and feel of the mega menus in your theme is welcome in the issue queue.

 Installation: Drush